templar-ajay/learn-git-and-github/README.md

-# use this repo  to learn and revise git commands
+# Use this repo to learn and revise git commands

 **Staging Files**